-Coffey firmly believes that active and structure collaboration with clients and suppliers allows for better project results which in turn is better for all stakeholders.
-For more information click here
+At Coffey, we firmly believe that active and structural collaboration with clients, suppliers and local communities allows for better project results which, is in turn, better for all stakeholders.

-Andy Burton, Project Manager at Coffey , pictured presenting the Thirsk Falcons under 13 team with their new kit.
+Andy Burton, Project Manager at Coffey , pictured presenting the Thirsk Falcons U-13 team with their new kit.

-Coffey is now the proud sponsors of Tuam Swimming Club.
-We are providing the club with sports equipment for athletes of all levels.
+Coffey is a proud sponsor of Tuam Swimming Club providing the club with sports equipment for athletes of all levels.

 Supporting charities, both local and national, is part of the culture at Coffey.
-Our staff have raised much-needed money for small local charities and even made taking part in national fundraisers social occasions.
-Some of the charities that we have supported recently include Croi Heart and Stroke Charity, Cancer Care West, Macmillian Cancer Support and Movember.
+Our staff have raised much-needed money for a number of local charities and national fundraisers.
+Charities that we regularly support include Croi Heart and Stroke Charity, Cancer Care West, Macmillian Cancer Support, Movember and Cope Galway.

 Coffey staff members Danny Flynn, James Sheehan, Sean Coffey, Keith Connolly and Michael Madden pictured (before and after the big shave) with barber Padraic from The Barber Shop, Athenry, at our head office at our Movember fundraiser.
 The Coffey team raised an impressive €1730 for men’s’ cancer research.